Police reform in the United States: Praise of the Dallas, Texas Police Department

-After the 2016 shooting of multiple officers in Dallas, Texas during what had been a peaceful protest, there were reports in the media that Dallas had one of the most progressive police departments in the nation.
+After the 2016 shooting of multiple officers in Dallas, Texas during what had been a peaceful protest, there were reports in the media that the Dallas Police Department was one of the most progressive police departments in the country.
 Dallas Mayor Mike Rawlings said, "We did community policing before anybody, we had de-escalation training before anyone.
 We had this year the lowest number of police involved shootings than any major city in the country, and so it's very ironic that our police were protecting those that were exercising their freedom of speech and they lost their lives doing their jobs."
 Police Chief David Brown received widespread praise for his leadership in the aftermath of the shooting of his officers, although in the past he has faced criticism for the low pay of Dallas officers compared to neighboring jurisdictions.
 Brown addressed protesters in a speech, saying "Become a part of the solution.
 Serve your community, don't be a part of the problem.
 We're hiring.
 Get off that protest line and put an application in.
 And we'll put you in your neighborhood and we will help you resolve some of the problems you're protesting about."
 Job applications for the police department rose significantly in the days following the officers' shootings and Brown's statement, and the department received demonstrations of public appreciation.